jrtechs/NodeJSBlog/blogContent/posts/other/working-remote.md

 and I am putting more time into classes that I find interesting, like computer vision.
-However, dedicating time towards mundane tasks like learning about an esoteric computer architecture or writing essays for my professional communication task takes more effort than they used to.
+However, dedicating time towards mundane tasks like learning about an esoteric computer architecture or writing essays for my professional communication class takes more effort than they used to.

 ![List on whiteboard](media/remote-work/list.jpg)

-When we are isolated from others and don't have to physically go places to get work done, we have fewer motivators for action.
+When we are isolated from others and don't have to physically go places, we have fewer motivators for actions.
 At college, my most productive times were either in the library or at my office.
 Physically not going into class every day, or not being able to physically work around other people removes some of the motivators